Yoast/developer/docs/development/integrating.md

 ### Current set-up

 At the moment, much of our analysis is tied deeply into either our WordPress or Shopify integrations.
-Here, we specify how our Yoast SEO plugin integrates with the (default) block editor, the classic editor, and Elementor.
+Here, we specify how our Yoast SEO plugin integrates with the (default) block editor, the Classic editor, and Elementor.
-For understandable reasons, we focus on the parts of our Free plugin.
+For understandable reasons, we focus on the parts of our free open-source WordPress plugin [Yoast SEO](https://github.com/Yoast/wordpress-seo).

 #### PHP integration

 On the PHP side, we work with the concept of `Metabox`es for the different parts of our content analysis.
 This is a slight misnomer, as these are used as parts of both our **Yoast SEO metabox** (in the classic and block editor) and **Yoast SEO sidebar** (in the block editor, Elementor editor, and Shopify app).
 Refer to the code [for posts](https://github.com/Yoast/wordpress-seo/tree/trunk/admin/metabox/class-metabox.php) and [for taxonomies](https://github.com/Yoast/wordpress-seo/tree/trunk/admin/taxonomy/class-taxonomy-metabox.php) for more details.
-We are currently working on [decoupling the metabox and the sidebar](https://github.com/Yoast/wordpress-seo/issues/20866), so please stay tuned to for updates on that front.
+We are currently working on [decoupling the metabox and the sidebar](https://github.com/Yoast/wordpress-seo/issues/20866), so please stay tuned for updates on that front.

 The [Elementor integration](https://github.com/Yoast/wordpress-seo/tree/trunk/src/integrations/third-party/elementor.php) shows how these `Metabox` units can be integrated (`implements Integration_Interface`) on other pages, in this case, the Elementor edit post page (see `Elementor_Edit_Conditional`).
 It also shows how we can enqueue additional scripts and styling (see `register_hooks`).